The International Cooperative Alliance unites, represents and serves cooperatives worldwide.

 The global cooperative network

-315 organisations from 110 countries are members of the International Cooperative Alliance.
+Around 310 organisations from 109 countries are members of the International Cooperative Alliance.

 The ICA’s members are international and national cooperative organisations from all sectors of the economy, namely agriculture, banking, consumer, fisheries, health, housing, insurance, and industry & services.